charlieroberts/interface.server.2/src/ApplicationManager.js.md

     AM = module.exports = {

-*interfaces* is an array of all currently running interfaces in Interface.Server.
+*interfaces* is an dictionary of all currently running interfaces in Interface.Server.

       applications: [],